 Fibromyalgia is one of the most poorly managed conditions in all of medicine.

 There are no lab tests indicating whether or not you have fibromyalgia.
-It can’t be detected through a physical exam.
+A doctor can’t detect it through a physical exam.
 Physical imaging devices (x-ray, MRI, etc.) are not able to detect or identify fibromyalgia.

 Said another way, if your lab tests, physical exam, and MRI/x-ray scans indicate you’re healthy, yet you still have unexplained pain and fatigue, you’ve got fibromyalgia.